zf-wei/Robustness-of-Graph-Embeddings-for-Community-Detection/README.md

 ## 0. Package WGE

 In the folder `0.
-Package WGE`, you will find the tools and functions we designed to carry out various tasks.
+Package WGE`, you will find some basic tools and functions we designed to carry out various tasks.
 They are enclosed as a package `WGE`, which can be installed from the folder.

 ## 1. Real World Graph Pre-Processing

 In the folder `1.
 Real World Graph Pre-Processing`, you will find two real-world networks stored in `.gml` files.
-The notebook `GML_2_NetworkX & Test.ipynb` is provided to extract the edge list and community membership of nodes in these networks.
+The notebook `GML_2_NetworkX & Test.ipynb` is provided to extract the edge list and community membership of nodes in these real-world networks.
 Additionally, the notebook tests the distribution of community sizes and degree sequences for both networks.

 ## 2. Graph Generation and Pre-Processing

 Navigate to `2.
 Graph Generation and Pre-Processing` to find files (`Gene_1k.py`, `Gene_1w.py`, `Gene_1k.ipynb`, `Gene_1w.ipynb`) for generating LFR networks.
-The generated networks are used to output the betweenness centrality of network nodes.
+The betweenness centrality of network nodes are also calculated and output.
 The notebook `Gene_Btwn_Rank.ipynb` allows obtaining node ranks based on betweenness centrality.

 ## 3. Edge Removal Process